 ‘Stop talking and listen.’

-“Stop speak me and pay attention,” write Stark and Flaherty.
+“Stop speaking me and pay attention,” write Stark and Flaherty.
 “The satisfactory negotiators are nearly constantly the best listeners.”
-And the excellent listeners pay attention interactively — clarifying and verifying, reflecting deeply on new information, forming considerate responses.
+Excellent listeners pay attention interactively — clarifying and verifying, reflecting deeply on new information, and forming considerate responses.
 “Get to realize your counterpart,” they are saying.
 “Ask probing questions.”

-Suzy Welch: This is the biggest mistake human beings make when negotiating revenue.
-Suzy Welch: This is the most serious mistake human beings make whilst negotiating profits.
+Suzy Welch: This is human beings’ biggest mistake when negotiating revenue.
+Suzy Welch: This is the most serious mistake humans make when dealing with profits.
 “An empathetic person is aware and relates to the opposite person’s emotions,” they upload.
-Empathetic listening allows you to realize the implicit goals beneath your counterpart’s phrases.
+Empathetic listening lets you realize the implicit goals beneath your counterpart’s phrases.
 You can infer what they want while not having them sincerely say it.

 Give them what they need.